onepointconsulting/elasticsearch-agent-chainlit/chainlit.md

 Here are some questions:

+- Which indices do you have and what is the information about?
 - Which are the regions mentioned for which you have CO2 production data?
 - Which is the ECA region co2 production for the year of 2021?
 - Can we have the sum of the ECA region co2 production for the year of 2021?